All Episodes

 Everybody knows it.

-Anyway, back to Nancy O'Dell and Entertainment Tonight.
+Anyway, back to Nancy O'Dell and Entertainment tonight.

 Question about whether or not the Oprah still experiences racism.

-Nancy O'Dell said, just a couple of weeks ago, you faced a shopping incident while you were in Switzerland attending Tina Turner's wedding.
+Nancy Odell said, just a couple of weeks ago, you faced a shopping incident while you were in Switzerland attending Tina Turner's wedding.

 I didn't have my eyelashes on, but I was in full Oprah Winfrey gear.

-And I go into a store, which shall remain unnamed, and I say to the woman, uh, excuse me, may I see that bag right above your head?
+And I say to the woman, Excuse me, may I see that bag right above your head?

-And she says to me, no.
+And she says to me, No, it's too expensive.

 And she said, Oh, I don't, I don't want to hurt your feelings.